varnerlab/CHEME-4800-5800-ComputingBook/unit-1-basics/.ipynb_checkpoints/types-checkpoint.md

 student = Student(1,"xyz123"); # we pass the required data into the struct as args
 ```

-A mutable struct is a struct whose fields can be modified after it is created.
+A mutable struct is a struct whose fields can be modified after creation.
 You can create a mutable struct by using the `mutable struct` keyword instead of struct and by adding a _constructor_ method:

 ```julia
 mutable struct Student